pydata/xarray/doc/dask.rst

 With the current version of dask, there is no automatic alignment of chunks when performing operations between dask arrays with different chunk sizes.
 If your computation involves multiple dask arrays with different chunks, you may need to explicitly rechunk each array to ensure compatibility.
-With xray, both converting data to a dask arrays and converting the chunk sizes of dask arrays is done with the :py:meth:`~xray.Dataset.chunk` method:
+With xarray, both converting data to a dask arrays and converting the chunk sizes of dask arrays is done with the :py:meth:`~xarray.Dataset.chunk` method:

 .. ipython:: python
     :suppress: